Design, HCI & Entrepreneurship

 Impact Highlights:

-• Dozens of partnerships across healthcare, education, and the arts
+Dozens of cross-sector partnerships spanning healthcare, education, and the arts

-• Hundreds of children and families supported through workshops, concerts, and community initiatives
+Hundreds of children and families supported through concerts, workshops, and community events

-• 10+ benefit concerts organized, turning music into social action and student-led philanthropy.
+10+ benefit concerts organized, fusing music sharing with social action and student-led philanthropy.